 Cost of Capital Definition

-A company’s cost of capital is the company’s cost of funding.
+The cost of capital definition is a company’s cost of funding.
 Depending on the company’s capital structure, the cost of capital will incorporate its cost of debt as well as its cost of equity.
-Cost of debt refers to the company’s cost of raising funds through debt financing.
-Cost of equity refers to the company’s cost of raising funds through equity offerings.
+Cost of debt refers to the company’s cost of raising funds through debt financing; whereas, cost of equity refers to the company’s cost of raising funds through equity offerings.

 The cost of capital of a business represents the market’s required rate of return on capital invested in that company.
 It equals the rate of return on a project or investment with similar risk.
 A company’s cost of capital is the rate of return the company would earn if it invested its capital in a company of equivalent risk.